polished-rb/knockout-rb/README.md

 ## Testing

 Simply run `rackup` at your command line when you're in the project folder.
 It will load a webserver at port 9292.
 Then just go to your browser and access `http://localhost:9292`.
 You should get the full rspec suite runner output.
 (And hopefully, everything's green!)

-_If you have trouble using Safari, try using Chrome instead.
-I'm not sure why this is sometimes an issue..._